Mayo Clinic Care Network Content

 Content

 Still, you might wonder about the benefits and risks of childhood vaccines.
-Here are straight answers to common questions about childhood vaccines.
+Here are answers to some common questions about childhood vaccines.